TuringClass2016SCNU/Algorithms/README.md

 2.2 if the souce codes (satisfied the condition above) are written in different languages,they should be put into different directories whose names should be specified arccording programming languages.

-2.3 if it is possible, fork this repository and modifly it by yourself.( if you want to upload the files you can creat a new pull request).
+2.3 if it is possible, fork this repository and modify it by yourself.( if you want to upload the files you can creat a new pull request).

 2.4 the files name shouldn't contains any space or chinese !...!